Find better matches with our advanced

 Looking for: Friends, you have to start there - and if you do, you've at least gained a friend.
-If there is romantic interest, criteria are likely to be an open and well-developed personality, good looks - signs of great health and general fitness.
+If there is romantic interest, criteria are likely to be an honest and well-developed personality, good looks - signs of great health and general fitness.
 My requirements are variable, but it must be a balanced equation :)

 A more chatty story follows, if you have time for reading.
 Best of luck with whatever does come your way.
 (I guarantee a response to readers, hint;)

 I'm in love with the sound of Zoe Keating: